The Bankrate promise

 Mobile banking apps can warn you when you spend more than you have in your account, automatically move money into savings on your payday and let you set controls on your cards to restrict spending.
 Banking apps can also make it easy to send money to friends and to reach a customer service representative with the tap of a button.

 Unlike a bank branch, mobile banking conveniently gives you access to your account anytime you like — with some exceptions, such as planned maintenance updates and unexpected outages.

 This ease of accessibility saves you time.
 Mobile check deposit, for example, a feature most banking apps offer, allows you to deposit a check on the go or from the comfort of your couch.

 The best mobile banking apps have evolved to help you manage your money with less effort.
-For example, the Ally Bank app offers checking account customers a feature to help organize their money digitally and optimize how much money they can save.
+For example, the Ally Bank app offers several savings features, including automatic transfers to a savings account and round-ups that move rounded up change into your savings.
 The U.S. Bank app alerts customers when its algorithms spot money-saving opportunities or situations when an account is at risk of being overdrawn.
-Varo, a challenger bank with a federal bank charter, also offers automatic savings tools as well as ApexEdge, a hird-party service that helps customers negotiate lower payments on bills.

 Spending alerts are another way mobile banking apps can help you optimize your money.

-“You are seeing a lot of people say, ‘Hey, I want to know every time there is a transaction over $150 or over $250 or whatever that threshold the consumer happens to care about is,” says Zach Bruhnke, co-founder at HMBradley, a challenger bank.
-“A lot of people want to go and understand things like ‘What are my daily limits?’
+“You are seeing a lot of people say, ‘Hey, I want to know every time there is a transaction over $150 or over $250 or whatever that threshold the consumer happens to care about is,’” says Zach Bruhnke, co-founder at HMBradley, a challenger bank.
+“A lot of people want to go and understand things like, ‘What are my daily limits?’
 Things you’d probably ask your banker or call a branch for, now you are [the] one to do it.
-The push is for more and more information to be available at customers’ fingertips prints.”
+The push is for more and more information to be available at customers’ fingertips prints,” Brunhke adds.

 3. Paying IOUs